Dk0309/Project-Using-MEAN-Stack/README.md

 reloading when you do any changes on any of the files

 # Component
-To generate component type Command - ng generate component copmponent-name
-You can aslo use ng generate to generate service|module|directive and many more.
+To generate component, type Command - ng generate component copmponent-name You can alSo use ng generate to generate service|module|directive and many more.

 # Unit Test
-Run ng test to excute the unit test
+Run ng test to execute the unit test

 # help